IcecoolR/Portfolio/README.md

 # IcecoolR's Portfolio 📖

 This repository hosts my portfolio. <br>
-It is a website that I talk about me and my projects. <br>
+It is a website that I talk about my education, projects and interests. <br>
 Check it out [here](https://icecoolr.github.io/Portfolio/)!